geotools/geotools/docs/user/tutorial/filter/query.rst

 We are trying out a code first idea with these workbooks |hyphen| offering you a chance to start with source code and explore the ideas that went into it later if you have any questions.

-This workbook is part of the FOSS4G 2010 conference proceedings.
+This workbook is featured as part of OSDC2011, FOSS4G 2010 and FOSS4G 2009 conferences.

 Jody Garnett

    Jody Garnett is the lead architect for the uDig project; and on the steering committee for GeoTools; GeoServer and uDig.
-Taking the roll of geospatial consultant a bit too literally Jody has presented workshops and training courses in every continent (except Antarctica).
+Taking the role of geospatial consultant a bit too literally Jody has presented workshops and training courses on every continent (except Antarctica).
 Jody Garnett is an employee of LISAsoft.

 Michael Bedward